So, you’re an introvert?

 People like us, we enjoy time on our own – reading, writing, playing video games, working out.
 We don’t need others cramping our schedules.
 We don’t need bouts of small talk to make us feel comfortable.
 We like being alone.
 It’s easier that way.

 A lot of introverts think travelling the world is not for them.
 Having a travel buddy with you, 24 hours a day?
 Ugh.

-And travelling alone?
+And travelling alone as an introvert?
 Out here in all these strange places?
 Having to make new friends and socialise with new people all the time?

 Count.
 Me.
 Out.

 Yet over the last five years of traipsing through this world, I’ve come to realise something.
-Travelling is for us, too.
+Introvert travel works.